Ratgeber

 Series connection:

-• Example: A balcony power station on an upper floor without a roof or taller buildings in the immediate vicinity.
-Series connection can be used here to achieve the necessary voltage for the charge controller or microinverter and to utilize the space on the balcony efficiently.
+• Example: A balcony power plant on an upper floor without a roof or taller buildings in the immediate vicinity.

-• Example: A small balcony power plant in an urban apartment complex where parts of the balcony are shaded at certain times of the day.
-The parallel connection ensures that some of the solar modules can continue to produce electricity effectively even when partially shaded.
+• Example: A small balcony power plant where parts of the balcony are shaded at certain times of day.

 Mixed circuit:

-In all cases—whether in a motorhome or a balcony power station—the decision for the ideal configuration depends on the specific conditions and objectives.
-While series connection is advantageous under optimal lighting conditions and the need for higher voltage, parallel connection offers advantages under variable lighting conditions and the need to minimize shadowing effects.
-Mixed connection, on the other hand, combines the best features of both arrangements and is particularly effective when both a stable voltage and high current are required under changing lighting conditions.
+In all cases, the choice of the ideal wiring configuration depends on the specific conditions and objectives.
+While series wiring is advantageous under optimal lighting conditions and when higher voltage is required, parallel wiring offers benefits under variable lighting conditions and when shading effects need to be minimized.
+A mixed wiring configuration combines both approaches and is particularly effective when both a stable voltage and high current are needed under changing conditions.

-At SOLARKONTOR, we specialize in consulting and creating concrete offers for balcony power plants and solar solutions for mobile homes.
-Our team is ready to answer your questions and support you in the planning and implementation of your customized solar system.
-Whether you need help selecting the right circuit type or are looking for a customized offer for your project, don't hesitate to contact us.
+At SOLARKONTOR, we specialize in advising on and creating specific offers for balcony power plants and solar solutions for motorhomes.
+Our team is ready to answer your questions and support you in planning and implementing your individual solar system.
+Whether you need help choosing the right circuit type or are looking for a customized offer for your project – don't hesitate to contact us.